 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

-Bilateral agreements on deployment of domestic workers abroad have also been signed with several destination countries, including Malaysia, Singapore and Saudi Arabia.
+Bilateral agreements on deployment of domestic workers abroad have also been signed with several destination countries, including Malaysia, and Saudi Arabia.
 However, these agreements have proven contentious, with reports of abuse and exploitation of domestic workers recorded in all countries where Cambodian domestic workers are employed.
 In response, the Cambodian Government suspended ‘first-time’ migration to Malaysia for domestic work in 2011.
 After several years of bilateral negotiation between Cambodia and Malaysia, an MOU to resume deployment of domestic workers was signed in 2015.
 However, the restriction remains officially in place pending agreement on standard operating procedures for sending domestic workers abroad (ILO, 2017).

 The Cambodian Labour Migration Policy and Action Plan (2019-2023) outlines the Government’s commitment to leveraging the benefits of labour migration for the country’s long-term development.
 The policy is unique within South-East Asia in applying a holistic and multi-ministerial approach to labour migration governance.